 - Empower older adults by teaching them skills necessary to take action and make lasting life changes so they can lead more active and rewarding lives.

-- Allow collaboration with older adults in their homes or other accessible community settings over six to eight PEARLS sessions that focus brief behavioral techniques.
+- Allow collaboration with older adults in their homes or other accessible community settings over six to eight PEARLS sessions.

 - Improve quality of life, as well as reduce depressive symptoms.